 Finding the app that best suits you requires exhaustive research work on each possible option available in the Atlassian Marketplace.

-Among the most popular options, there's Xporter for Jira, which allows you to visually customize how the information is exported.
-On the other hand, Exporter for Jira will enable you to overcome the limitations of Jira in terms of the amount of issues to export or the full information of the issue in useful formats.
-There are also general applications that allow it, such as the Jira CLI, which is a bit more complex and useful for advanced data processing.
+Among the most popular options, there's Exporter for Jira will enable you to overcome the limitations of Jira in terms of the number of issues to export or the complete information of the issue in useful formats.
+On the other hand, Xporter for Jira, allows you to customize how the information is exported visually.
+There are also general apps that allow it, such as the Jira CLI, which is more complex and useful for advanced data processing.

 From now on, to understand the following options, you'll need more in-depth tech knowledge, so don't take it as a strict recommendation of what you should do.